 To deduct the costs associated with the use of your vehicle, you can use either the Standard Mileage method or Actual Expenses method.
 You won’t be able to take both deductions, so you need to evaluate which method provides the bigger tax benefit for you.
 To help with the decision, we’ve outlined the basics of each method and highlighted two examples that illustrate the differences among each.

 The simplest method for calculating your vehicle-related deductions is to use the standard mileage deduction.
-For tax year 2016, this is $0.54 per mile.
-In 2017 it will be $0.535 per mile.
+For tax year 2018, this is $0.545 per mile.

 You are eligible to count any miles you drive for business-related purposes.
 For example, if you drive for Uber of Lyft, you can deduct any miles related to your ridesharing services, including the miles you drive looking for passengers to pick up (even if there are no passengers in your car).
 However, if you run personal errands in between taking customers, you can’t deduct that mileage.